Projects through the years

 Description of Ecouter Exercises

-Relationship with my identitiy and vision
+Relationship to my identitiy and vision

-Soundit and Ecouter Exercises reflect at their core what I strive for as a designer: Shifting focus from a synthetic world (in this case video editing, learning to use software, searching online for audio to use, ideation via teams and 3rd person perspectives in general) towards the real world (collaborative experience through role-playing, tooling for creative processes and expression usable without intensive time-consuming learning, listening to everyday surroundings and capturing sounds, collaborative in-person ideation and discussion and 1st person perspectives in general).
 I approached this in “my way”: Through technological design exploration, and also in a way that was less familiar to me: Through designing (and testing) methodology.
 I believed this mixture of familiarity and novelty seen in my FMP approach reflects my progression as a designer through my FMP and through the master Industrial Design as a whole.
 I’ve used what I learned before ID, namely embedded software development, and used it as a tool to do design research and interaction design.

 Project description